Damien Middle School Pre TOC Prep Tournament

 29.5+: Probably one of the best debates I've seen this year.
 Doesn't slip up and speaks quickly but clearly and knows arguments in and out.
 Should be winning tournament.

-I agree with pretty much any of the following people's paradigms so if you are looking for something a little bit more substantive look at: Tim Lewis, Chris Paredes, Stephen Lewis, Yueshuya Li, and also a little bit of Teddy Wachlter's paradigm.
+I agree with pretty much any of the following people's paradigms so if you are looking for something a little bit more substantive look at: Tim Lewis, Chris Paredes, Stephen Lewis, Yueshuya Li, and also a little bit of Teddy Wachtler's paradigm.

 Most Importantly, make sure you have fun have a good time, be respectful to your opponents and judge(s).
 If you have any questions about this paradigm don't be afraid to ask before the round.

-Email for Email Chain:
+Emails for Email Chain:

 Hi, I’m Gavin Romero.
 I am a freshman at Damien High School and have attended a few debate tournaments, as well as watched many experienced debaters go head to head.
 I have experience as both 2A and 1N and really enjoy debate.
 It feels great after a long debate and appreciating the hard work you, your partner, and your opponents have put in.